Bad-Behaviour/badbehaviour/docs/CONFIGURATION.md

 - Blocks only clear attacks (SQLi, XSS in URLs, malicious UAs)
 - Allows all known bots, all HTTP tools, all modern browsers
 - DNS-verified search engines and AI crawlers bypass everything
+- Head request detection and asset scraping detection are on (low FP risk)
+- Cloud LB probes are always allowed

 **Configuration:**